 The most durable NFL running back.

-The most Durable Running Back in NFL history would be Emmitt Smith.
+The Most Durable Running Back in NFL history would be Emmitt Smith.
 He played for 14 years and amassed 18,355 rushing yards from scrimmage to go along with 164 touchdowns!
-He was also selected to many Pro Bowls while being named an All-Pro and winning three Super Bowl championships.
+The NFL also selected him to many Pro Bowls while being named an All-Pro and won three Super Bowl championships.

 Some other durable NFL running backs

 Some durable running backs in the league would include LaDainian Thomas (10 yrs), Adrian Peterson (14 yrs), Frank Gore (15 yrs), Curtis Martin (12 yrs), and Walter Payton (12 yrs), and Jerome Bettis (13 yrs).
 All these players have played ten or more years in the NFL and are on the top 10 all-time NFL leading rushers list.

 Common traits found in the most durable NFL running backs

 The most durable running backs in the NFL have some things in common.
 They are all very shifty and can evade tackles easily.
 Durable running backs don’t run into offensive linemen or defensive linemen.

 They know how to avoid contact, rush for yards, and score touchdowns!
 Durable running backs have impeccable vision and elusiveness.
 Emmitt Smith used perfect vision and got little credit for it.
 When asked why Emmit was so great, All-pro offensive guard Nate Newton said, “while others run to darkness, Emmitt runs to daylight.”

 Here is a list of why so many NFL Running Backs don’t last long:

 Not studying film can lead to running backs getting injured in the NFL.
 Also, they do not prepare for what will happen during game time!